Jay4BioPZ/LEB22_Basics/Config_basics.md

 # Make a new environment
 conda create -n R_test
 conda activate R_test
+# It is better to specify the python version that we wanna install (i.e., python=3.9).
+Python 2 may cause version conflicts when installing r-base.

 # Install radian and r-base
 conda install -c conda-forge radian